LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaAnorm.md

 }
 ```

-The `execute()` method returns a Boolean value indicating if the execution was succesful.
+The `execute()` method returns a Boolean value indicating whether the execution was successful.

-To execute an update query, you can use `executeUpdate()` that returns the number of rows updated.
+To execute an update, you can use `executeUpdate()`, which returns the number of rows updated.

 ```
 val result: Int = SQL("delete from City where id = 99").executeUpdate()
 ```

-Since Scala supports multiline String, feel free to use them for complex SQL statements:
+Since Scala supports multi-line strings, feel free to use them for complex SQL statements:

 ```
 val sqlQuery = SQL(